artsy/artsy.github.io/_posts/2019-11-14-diagnosing-our-radiation-problems.markdown

 still using [New Relic](https://newrelic.com).
 My background is in iOS app development and I had never really dug into New Relic before, but I _am_ very experienced at profiling iOS applications, and the Ruby and Objective-C runtimes have more in common than they have have differences.
-I used New Relic to profile a production Radiation Dyno for fives minutes and, to our collective surprise, we found that more than 90% of CPU time was being spent in [an innocuous function of a dependency](https://github.com/thoughtbot/griddler/blob/ff2ad16949bf5190f93df1a3e83eb0192f136c6d/app/controllers/griddler/emails_controller.rb#L4-L10), the open source library [Griddler](https://github.com/thoughtbot/griddler).
+I used New Relic to profile a production Radiation Dyno for five minutes and, to our collective surprise, we found that more than 90% of CPU time was being spent in [an innocuous function of a dependency](https://github.com/thoughtbot/griddler/blob/ff2ad16949bf5190f93df1a3e83eb0192f136c6d/app/controllers/griddler/emails_controller.rb#L4-L10), the open source library [Griddler](https://github.com/thoughtbot/griddler).